Adversarial score matching and improved sampling for image generation: Experiments

 Results for CIFAR-10 and LSUN-churches with \citet{song2019generative} score network architecture are respectively shown in Table \ref{tab:cifar10} and \ref{tab:lsun-churches}.
 Results for CIFAR-10 with \citet{ho2020denoising} score network architecture are shown in Table \ref{tab:cifar102}.

 We always observe an improvement in FID from denoising and by increasing $n_\sigma$ from 1 to 5.
-We observe an improvement from using the adversarial approach with \citet{song2019generative} network architecture, but not with the \citet{ho2020denoising} network architecture.
+We observe an improvement from using the adversarial approach with \citet{song2019generative} network architecture, but not on denoised samples with the \citet{ho2020denoising} network architecture.
 We hypothesize that this is a limitation of the architecture of the discriminator since, as far as we know, no variant of BigGAN achieves an FID smaller than 6.
 Nevertheless, it remains advantageous for more simple architectures, as shown in Table \ref{tab:cifar10} and \ref{tab:lsun-churches}.
 We observe that consistent sampling outperforms non-consistent sampling on the CIFAR-10 task at $n_\sigma = 1$, the quickest way to sample.

-We calculated the FID of the non-consistent non-adversarial denoised models from 50k samples in order to compare our method with the recent work from \citet{ho2020denoising}.
-We obtained a score of 3.65 on the CIFAR-10 task when sharing their architecture; a score similar to their reported 3.17.
-Although not explicitly mentioned in their paper, \citet{ho2020denoising} denoised their final sample.
+We calculated the FID of the non-consistent denoised models from 50k samples in order to compare our method with the recent work from \citet{ho2020denoising}.
+We obtained a score of 3.65 for the non-adversarial method and 4.02 for the adversarial method on the CIFAR-10 task when sharing their architecture; these scores are close to their reported 3.17.
+Although not explicit in their approach, \citet{ho2020denoising} denoised their final sample.
 This suggests that taking the EDS and using an architecture akin to theirs were the two main reasons for outperforming \citet{song2020improved}.
 Of note, our method only trains the score network for 300k iterations, while \citet{ho2020denoising} trained their networks for more than 1 million iterations to achieve similar results.